SimchaTeich/Microcorruption/16 - Lagos/README.md

 Into it we will insert the code injected in Bangalore's solution.

 Reminder: this is the code `324000ff30401000`.<br />
-And this is what he does:
+And this is what it does:

 ```asm
 ; assembly code that unlocks the door.